 Three fair-quality observational studies of diagnostic accuracy evaluated treponemal and nontreponemal tests.
-A U.S. study conducted in a high prevalence STI clinic (39.7% positive test rate) compared a treponemal EIA screening test (Trep-Sure EIA) with a traditional nontreponemal VDRL test as an initial screening exam, and used a TPPA assay as a confirmatory test.
-Screening with the Trep-Sure EIA in conjunction with a confirmatory TPPA test was slightly less sensitive than the VDRL test (98.0% vs. 98.6%) but was more specific (98.6% vs. 91.1%).60 A Canadian study also reported results of the diagnostic accuracy of treponemal EIA tests (Trep-Check IgG EIA) in a sample of specimens with a 5.6 percent positive test rate using conventional testing methods.61 Use of the Trep-Check IgG EIA as a screening test followed by a confirmatory test resulted in a sensitivity of 85.3 percent and a specificity of 95.6 percent compared with standard testing protocols.
-A third study from Mexico compared the diagnostic accuracy of the treponemal TPPA test with VDRL testing followed by FTA-ABS in a population of female sex workers (15.7% prevalence) at an STI clinic and reported 100 percent specificity, but a lower sensitivity (87.1%) when compared with the standard.62 Population demographics were not well characterized in any of the tree studies.
+A U.S. study conducted in a high-prevalence STI clinic (39.7% positive test rate) compared a treponemal EIA screening test (Trep-Sure[TM] EIA; Trinity Biotech, Jamestown, NY) with a traditional nontreponemal VDRL test as an initial screening examination, and used a TPPA assay as a confirmatory test.
+Screening with the Trep-Sure EIA in conjunction with a confirmatory TPPA test was slightly less sensitive than the VDRL test (98.0% vs. 98.6%) but more specific (98.6% vs. 91.1%).60 A Canadian study also reported results of the diagnostic accuracy of treponemal EIA tests (Trep-Chek immunoglobulin G [IgG] EIA; Phoenix Biotech Corp., Toronto, Canada) in a sample of specimens with a 5.6 percent positive test rate using conventional testing methods.61 Use of the Trep-Chek IgG EIA as a screening test followed by a confirmatory test resulted in a sensitivity of 85.3 percent and a specificity of 95.6 percent compared with standard testing protocols.
+A third study from Mexico compared the diagnostic accuracy of the treponemal TPPA test with VDRL testing followed by FTA-ABS in a population of female sex workers (15.7% prevalence) at an STI clinic and reported 100 percent specificity but lower sensitivity (87.1%) compared with the standard.62 Population demographics were not well characterized in any of the three studies.

-Two observational studies from the United States and Canada compared traditional screening strategies with reverse screening strategies.^{27,63} A retrospective cohort study in Canada compared results using RPR screening or EIA screening as an initial test in a metropolitan area with a known high prevalence of syphilis.63 This study demonstrated an increase in the rate of confirmed positive tests using EIA as the initial screen compared with RPR screening (1.98% vs. 0.45%).
-A prospective cohort study in a low prevalence U.S. population compared a MFI followed by RPR screening and TPPA confirmation testing with conventional RPR screening followed by TPPA.27 When screened with MFI, 15 samples reacted compared with four samples that reacted with RPR (1.5% vs. 0.4%, p=0.01).
-In both studies, screening using an automated treponemal test as the initial screening test resulted in a higher rate of false-positives at the screening stage than occurred when RPR testing was used for initial screening, but both methods also identified additional positive tests that would not have been identified using conventional methods.
+Two observational studies from the United States and Canada compared traditional screening strategies with reverse screening strategies.^{28,63} A retrospective cohort study in Canada compared results using RPR or EIA screening as an initial test in a metropolitan area with a known high prevalence of syphilis.63 This study demonstrated an increase in the rate of confirmed positive tests using EIA as the initial screen compared with RPR screening (1.98% vs. 0.45%).
+A prospective cohort study in a low-prevalence U.S. population compared MFI followed by RPR screening and TPPA confirmation testing with conventional RPR screening followed by TPPA.28 Fifteen samples reacted when screened with MFI compared with four samples that reacted with RPR (1.5% vs. 0.4%; p=0.01).
+In both studies, initial screening using an automated treponemal test resulted in a higher rate of false-positives at the screening stage than when RPR testing was used for initial screening, but both methods also identified additional positive tests that would not have been identified using conventional methods.